steven-the-qa/receipt-image-generator/test/playwright/README.md

   - Config: `playwright.config.ts` defines projects `chrome|safari|firefox|api` and launches the dev server on port 3000.

 ### Stagehand-assisted Playwright tests
 - **What**: AI-augmented browser actions via `@browserbasehq/stagehand` for high-level intent steps.
-See the <a href="https://docs.stagehand.dev/first-steps/introduction" target="_blank" rel="noopener noreferrer">Stagehand docs</a> for more information.
+See the [Stagehand docs](https://docs.stagehand.dev/first-steps/introduction) for more information.
 - **Where**: `test/playwright/stagehand/createWalgreensReceipt.spec.ts` (skipped by default to avoid surprise AI spend).
 - **Enable and run (manual)**: